 This MSW program is an advanced standing program offered to those who have completed a BSW degree from a CSWE accredited program within the last five years.

 Council on Social Work Education (CSWE)

 School Accreditation & Licensing

-Southern Association of Colleges and Schools, Commission on Colleges
+Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)